-Managing freshwater resources: agriculture
+Managing freshwater resources

-Department of Natural Resources and Environment Tasmania, Tasmanian Irrigation Pty Ltd
+Department of Natural Resources and Environment Tasmania, other relevant stakeholders

 Freshwater is vital for the Tasmanian economy, environment and way of life.
 Legislation, policies and strategies regulate water quality and supply.
-This audit will examine the effectiveness of the Department of Natural Resources and Environment Tasmania in maintaining water quality and supply through monitoring of water use for the purposes of agriculture.
+This audit will examine the effectiveness of the Department of Natural Resources and Environment Tasmania in monitoring water allocation and use.
 It will examine the:

-- coordination of efforts across the Department, Tasmanian Irrigation and not-forprofits in managing water quality and supply - progress in implementing the Rural Use Water Strategy 2021-26 actions specific to agriculture - monitoring and evaluation of the Rural Use Water Strategy implementation actions specific to agriculture - Tasmanian Irrigation's approval and monitoring of Farm Water Access Plans.
+- coordination of efforts across the Department, and with other relevant stakeholders in managing water supply - progress in implementing the Rural Use Water Strategy 2021-26 actions specific to agriculture - monitoring and evaluation of the Rural Use Water Strategy implementation actions specific to agriculture.